-Schoeller Allibert is proud to announce that our special recycling process, operating in three sites (Spain, Germany and The Netherlands) has been certified by EFSA for recycling old food contact containers into new food contact containers.
-After careful initial inspection, the material is ground into flakes, then washed, dried and transferred to injection moulding machines...
+Schoeller Allibert is proud to announce that our special recycling process, operating in three sites (Spain, Germany and The Netherlands), has been certified by EFSA for recycling old food contact containers into new food contact containers.
+After careful initial inspection, material is ground into flakes, then washed, dried and transferred to injection molding machines...

 EFSA APPROVAL GRANTED TO SCHOELLER ALLIBERT FOR INNOVATIVE RECYCLING PROCESS

 Grocery retailers can now have their old returnable transit packaging (RTP) recycled into new high-quality food grade containers, thanks to Schoeller Allibert’s European Food Safety Authority (EFSA) accredited recycling process.

 Schoeller Allibert is one of the first RTP manufacturers to gain EFSA-approval, which covers the recycling and remolding processes at its facilities in Murcia, Spain; Monheim, Germany; and Hardenberg, Netherlands.
 The accredited process, which covers the recycling of food-grade high density polyethylene (HDPE) and polypropylene (PP) crates into new containers for food contact, has been developed in order to help retailers meet increasingly stringent sustainability targets.